Secretary Pompeo Says U.S. Ready to Talk to Iran With 'No Preconditions'

 Pompeo’s meeting with Foreign Minister Ignazio Cassis in the southern Swiss town of Bellinzona came amid concerns about the potential for escalation and miscalculation with Iran — a situation that has many in Europe and the Middle East on edge.

-Cassis, whose country represents U.S. interests in Iran and has been an intermediary between the two before, made no secret of that nervousness.
+Cassis, whose country has been an intermediary between the two before, made no secret of that nervousness.

-“The situation is very tense and we are fully aware these tensions.
-Switzerland, of course, wishes there to be no escalation no escalation to violence with Iran,” he said.
-“Both parties are now increasing the pressure and this is a worry for us.”
+“The situation is very tense.
+We are fully aware, both parties are fully aware, of this tension.
+Switzerland, of course, wishes there is no escalation, no escalation to violence,” he said.
+“Both parties are now increasing the pressure, and for the rest this is a matter of worry, but we cannot do anything unless we get a mandate from both parties.”

 Cassis said Switzerland would be pleased to serve as an intermediary, but not a “mediator,” between the United States and Iran.
 To do so, however, would require requests from both sides, he said.